 If you have had radon testing carried out at the property and the readings show readings over the target then remediation works will need to be carried out to reduce this.

-It is important for radon testing in Derbyshire to take place in the workplace as the health and safety legislation introduced in IRR17 (Ionising Radiation Regulations).
-Testing radon in the workplace needs to be carried out if the premises is located in an affected area.
+It is important for radon testing to take place in the workplace as the health and safety legislation introduced in IRR17 (Ionising Radiation Regulations).
+Testing radon in the workplace needs to be carried out if the premises is located in an affected area like Derbyshire.

-Radon gas testing will also be required by the property owner if the premises is in a basement.
+Radon gas testing will also be required by the property owner if the premises has, or is located within, a basement.
 If you would like further information about protecting your employees from radon gas then please get in touch with PropertECO by contacting us online.

 Once the results from the testing has been received, then this is where PropertECO will ask the property owner that a radon specialist should carry out a survey at the property.
 The specialist will determine what type of radon mitigation needs to be used to reduce the concertation levels below the target level.